Most people really struggle to get out of their bed each morning. It’s a real power struggle between their higher self and the lazy self.

 - You to lose motivation at work the moment you hear a harsh comment from your boss or you experience failure, when you try something new

-- Your neighbour to drink repeatedly even though he fully knows that it doesn’t do him any good
+- Your neighbor to drink repeatedly even though he fully knows that it doesn’t do him any good

 If you’re really serious about moving on and creating a compelling life, you have to hack the root – which is your VISION.